Artist: Adrian Louis Brewer (1891-1956)

 Medium: oil on board

 Location: Originally located at the entrance to Ida Waldran Auditorium, Main Hall.
-Currently stored in the Baum Gallery.
+Currently located in McCastlain Hall, foyer.

 About the Sitter: Ida Waldran (c.1873-1937) joined the faculty of the Arkansas State Teachers College (now UCA) in 1908 as one of the original employees.
 She was a member of the English department and in 1913, became the Dean of Women Students.
 She retired to Florida in 1934, and passed away in 1937.
 After her death, President McAlister named the new auditorium in Main Hall the Ida Waldran Memorial Chapel, later renamed the Ida Waldran Auditorium.